-My uncle has been in a nursing home for over three years and qualifies for the three-year cap.
+My uncle has been in a nursing home for more than three years and qualifies for the three-year cap.
 We understand the nursing home loan can be repaid through Revenue within six months of the sale of his home.
 This makes sense given the housing crisis and concern about leaving a house vacant.

-I would welcome guidance on the process and next steps regarding house sale, the tax implications, the Revenue paperwork requirements for example:
+I would welcome guidance on the process and next steps regarding house sale, the tax implications, the Revenue paperwork requirements, for example:

 What tax affairs does my uncle need to have in place to sell his house?
 Does Revenue accept a relative filling out online income tax returns on his behalf if needed?
 And will Revenue speak to a relative of the house seller?
 (My uncle had previously confirmed with his solicitor that he was happy to sell his house but he is not in a position to fill out the paperwork and talk to Revenue on the phone.
-The Power of Attorney can also be sent to Revenue if needed.)
+The power of attorney can also be sent to Revenue if needed.)

 Please advise on how to navigate the process efficiently.